 Jenny Doan is the woman behind one of the most popular quilting sites, Missouri Star Quilt Company.
-With over 750,000 YouTube subscribers and more than 230 million views to date, Jenny has sparked enthusiasm for quilting and warmed her viewer’s hearts across the globe.
+With over 750,000 YouTube channel subscribers and more than 230 million views to date, Jenny has sparked enthusiasm for quilting and warmed her viewer’s hearts across the globe.
 Wondering if you can start quilting keepsakes too?
 If you are interested in learning how to stitch together simplified quilts full of love and laughter, just tune in to her FREE weekly quilting tutorials at Missouri Star Quilt Co.
 She will answer all your questions about the best quilt fabrics and quilt patterns.
 More importantly, she’ll inspire with her enthusiasm and love of quilting.
+Jenny’s expert instructions have made her a famous quilter who shares her labor of love as she builds her own quilting empire!

 QUILTS: Keepsakes that Last for Generations